user1397/do-droplet-tf/README.md

 ## How to Deploy

-1. Clone repo, and go into directory `cd simple-vm-tf`
+1. Clone repo, and go into directory `cd do-droplet-tf`
 2. Change variables as needed in `variables.tf` and `cloud-init.sh`
 3. Set a local environment variable for your DO PAT (optional) `export TF_VAR_do_pat=<PASTE PAT HERE>`
 4. Initialize terraform `terraform init`